alcs417/AMVML/README.md

 **Usage**

 We provided two functions, case study and global leave-one-out cross-validation(LOOCV), for users.
-To run the case study, please load the script 'casestudy.m' into your MATLAB programming environment and click 'run'.
+To run the case study, please load the script 'caseStudy.m' into your MATLAB programming environment and click 'run'.
 To run global LOOCV, please load the script 'global_loocv.m' accordingly and other operations are the same as that of case study.
 Users can also run the scripts in standard command-line mode, where you should input the following commands for each function, respectively:

 matlab -nodisplay -nodesktop -nosplash -r "global_loocv;exit;"

-matlab -nodisplay -nodesktop -nosplash -r "case_study;exit;"
+matlab -nodisplay -nodesktop -nosplash -r "caseStudy;exit;"

 All the datasets used in the code, i.e. miRNA sequence similarity, miRNA functional similarity, miRNA semantic similarity, disease semantic similarity and miRNA-disease associations are all provided in the corresponding 'datasets/\*.mat'.